MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/netqos/New-NetQosPolicy.md

 ThrottleRate   : 516.096 KBits/sec
 ```

-This command creates a QoS policy named IIS that matches return traffic from an HTTP server application with the specified URI and rate limit the return traffic at 4,000,000 bits per second.
+This command creates a QoS policy named IIS that matches return traffic from an HTTP server application with the specified URI and rate limit the return traffic at 516.096 KBits per second.

 ## PARAMETERS